plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.1 Eligibility

-A Role may only be assigned to a Partner of the Organization, or to someone who has agreed to enact the duties required of the assignment.
+A Role may only be assigned to a Partner of the Organisation, or to someone who has agreed to enact the duties required of the assignment.
 A Role may be assigned to several people simultaneously.
 A Policy may further constrain Role assignments or assignment removals.

 #### 1.2.2 Focusing an Assignment